microservices-course/material/rubrics/design.md

 ### Efficiency

-A microservice should not waste resources.
+A microservice should not waste resources, just as with any other software.
 Here we are particularly interested in the following three resources.
 * Network: how many messages are used to implement a functionality, and how big is their respective payload.
 * Memory: how much memory does the service use for its internal computation.
 * Time: how much time does it take to complete internal computations.